Billaferd/QuantumNexus/Card Creation Guidelines.md

 Attack and defense will cost a rate of about 1 purchase point for every two Attack and/or Defense rounded down.
 The Attack and Defense values are summed for the purchase calculation (Ceiling((Attack+Defense)/2)).

-### Rulebox Effects
+### Rule Box Effects

 The rule box holds active abilities, passive abilities, interrupts, and mandatory interrupts.
 The rule box can hold multiples of these but each rule will add to the purchase cost.
 The purchase cost of the rule box effects and the attack/defense values should be equal to the numeric value of the deployment cost.
+The total cost of the attack/defense values and all of the rule box effects must be equal to the numeric value of the deployment cost.

 #### Abilities

 A cards abilities will always have a cost, even if that cost is zero.
 The ability will always have the form `Cost[, Cost] - Ability`.
 The cost of an ability can be used to partially balance a card by changing it.
 Abilities can have compound costs and costs don't strictly have to be CP, discarding a card, skipping a turn, and destroying a card are all valid costs.
 An example ability text would be `3CP - Force an opponent to discard a card`.
 A more advanced example with a compound cost would be `2CP, Discard 1 - Deal 3 damage to an enemy in Mid-range`.
+Passive abilities don't have a cost associated, an example would be `P, Other units in this quadrant gain +1 attack.`

 #### Interrupts